keboola/keboola-as-code-templates/thoughtspot-analytics-googleanalytics/v0/src/README.md

 # THOUGHTSPOT-ANALYTICS-GOOGLEANALYTICS

-This is an end to end flow for getting data from Google Analytics, transforming and loading them.
-After that can be use BI tool for visualisationů
+This is an end to end flow for getting data from Google Analytics, transforming them and using them in SpotApp for visualisatins.

 ## Steps to make:
 1. Setup profile in extractor